How to be a Financial Powerhouse – the Powerful Benefits of Compound Interest

 Compound Interest:

 Let’s say you had $1,000 to invest for the next five years at 7% interest.
-What would that dollar figure look like with each formula?
+What would that dollar figure look like?

 Compound Interest: